ypypy28/parsix/README.md

 ```

-By default, you will get the data in two separate CSV files inside the folder named _out_ in your current directory.
-You can pass a _--output-dir_ argument with the path to a specific directory.
-Each file will have current date as a part of the name, one file if for the data of precinct election commissions and another is for higher election commissions.
-You will be able to pass these CSV-files in the Google Maps.
+By default, you will get the data in two separate CSV files inside the directory named _out_ in your current directory.
+You can pass an _--output-dir_ argument with the path to a specific directory for the output files.
+Each file will have current date as a part of the name, one file is for the data of precinct election commissions and another is for higher election commissions.
+You will be able to upload these CSV-files in the Google Maps.